 The Ohio Department of Health (ODH), Bureau of Environmental Health, Indoor Environments Section houses the School Environmental Health (SEH) Program.
 This program works to improve the environmental health of Ohio’s schools through non-regulatory means.
-Over 1.75 million children and 100 thousand adults across Ohio spend their days in K-12 schools*.
+More than 1.75 million children and 100 thousand adults across Ohio spend their days in K-12 schools1.
 A growing body of research strongly supports the importance of school environmental health to both the educational success and overall health and well-being of Ohio's school children and staff.
-"Poor environmental conditions can thwart academic progress by making it harder for students to concentrate, causing or exacerbating illness in students and staff, increasing absences and lost work days, and diverting school funds to pay for costly repair and remediation projects**."
+"Poor environmental conditions can thwart academic progress by making it harder for students to concentrate, causing or exacerbating illness in students and staff, increasing absences and lost work days, and diverting school funds to pay for costly repair and remediation projects2."

 Local health departments who wish to have their carbon dioxide meters calibrated can do so by shipping the devices to ODH.
 The devices must be shipped in a manner in which they can be tracked and sent to the mailing address contained on this page.